willyb321/electron-menubar-timetable/README.md

 ***
 # How to use?
 Clone the repo, and then replace images a and b with your own timetable.
 Run NPM install for good measure.
-Package the files using your preffered method of packaging, and then run it.
+Package the files using your preferred method of packaging, and then run it.
 It'll appear in your menubar.
 ???
 Profit.
 ***